-How does Fluffy, the cat, relate to our article today?
-Answer: absolutely nothing, but she's really cute, likes people, and hearing stories about super-hero cats in space, so hopefully, has attracted your attention for a little while.
+How does a cat called Fluffy relate to our article today?
+Answer: absolutely nothing, but she's really cute, likes people, purrs constantly, and seems to love hearing stories about super-hero cats in space.
+So hopefully, you too can sense that low-pitched "purry" rumble.
 Yet ...

 While Fluffy has her own important priorities, we have ours too.
 So let's move on to our key topic.

 Aren't words just great?
 You can mold them like clay, turn, twist, and spin them around, and a whole lot more.
 Yet words without the vital component below are just symbols on a page, patterns, squiggles, glyphs, amusing little drawings.

 That's why whenever you're tasked with writing an important document, drafting website content or creating any kind of presentation, before writing or speaking even a single word, here's one guideline you may want to consider.

 Our tip here is part of the essential research you may need to perform before even "putting pen to paper."
 A crucial component is self-honesty.